postman-open-technologies/bingchain/README.md

 % npm install
 ~~~

+To display videos in the terminal, you will need to install `ffmpeg`.

 You'll need to have an OpenAI API key, and optionally a Bing Search API key.
 These can be supplied to the application via a `.env` file:

 ~~~